Hormone therapy may slow down cognitive decline among women who have gone through menopause.

-‘Hormone therapy that combines transdermal estradiol with an oral progesterone may slow down cognitive decline and improve cognitive function in postmenopausal women.’
+Recent study finds that transdermal estradiol in combination with an oral progesterone may improve cognitive function in postmenopausal women.

 It comes as no surprise that cognitive function declines as we age.
 We recognize memory decline in a number of ways, such as not being able to remember a grocery list as easily as we once did.
 Mild cognitive impairment (MCI) is defined as that intermediate stage between normal aging and dementia.
 Persons with MCI have an increased risk of progressing to Alzheimer disease or other dementia, with roughly 20 percent of this population crossing over from MCI to a more severe level each year.
 To date, no pharmacologic treatment has proven effective in managing MCI.

-," says Dr. JoAnn Pinkerton, executive director of NAMS.
+"This encouraging, small pilot trial suggests a possible benefit of hormone therapy when given to women diagnosed with MCI who are also taking donepezil, a cholinesterase inhibitor," says Dr. JoAnn Pinkerton, executive director of NAMS.
 "Higher global cognition was seen in two of the three key evaluation criteria in those women using estradiol gel plus an oral micronized progesterone compared with those in the placebo group.
 Larger trials are needed to evaluate the effect of hormone therapy use before the full onset of Alzheimer disease."

-, the journal of The North American Menopause Society (NAMS).
+The study is published in Menopause, the journal of The North American Menopause Society (NAMS).